gbif/regionalnodes/sessions/friday-nodes-vs-helpdesk.md

 **Goal** To demonstrate some of the lesser known functionalities of GBIF.org through a fun interactive session

-**Format** 1 hour session where nodes will ‘battle’ Marie Grosjean from the GBIF data products team to find answers to questions using filters and metrics on GBIF.org

 ### Nodes vs help desk battle and Final evaluation
-*Nodes vs Marie Grosjean from the GBIF data products team "Game show host" facilitator: Andrew Rodrigues and Final evaluation activities with Mélianie Raymond and Maheva Bagard Laursen as facilitators*
+*Nodes vs Marie Grosjean from the GBIF data products team "Game show host" facilitator: Andrew Rodrigues including Final evaluation activities with Mélianie Raymond and Maheva Bagard Laursen as facilitators*
 {% include vimeo.html id="571521342" title="Ambassadors and users" %}